-As an example of the output one would expect to see after the first criteria are applied to the data, Exhibit 3-B provides the count of inpatient hospital discharges identified in the CCLF data from Maryland FY 2018 that could potentially trigger a Care Transitions CTI, and the number of discharges from a hypothetical participant's short-term hospital facility (hypothetical provider number 210XXX).
+As an example of the output one would expect after the first criteria are applied to the data, Exhibit 5-B provides the count of inpatient hospital discharges identified in the CCLF data from Maryland FY 2018 that could potentially trigger a Care Transitions CTI, and the number of discharges from a hypothetical participant's short-term hospital facility (hypothetical provider number 210XXX).

-Exhibit 3-B. Example Output - Identify Inpatient Hospital Discharges from a Given Facility.
+Exhibit 5-B. Example Output - Identify Inpatient Hospital Discharges from a Given Facility

-Input Files Medicare Part A Claims Target Period Maryland Fiscal Year 2018 (July 1, 2017-June 30, 2018) Total Number of Inpatient Hospital Discharges During Target Period 233,000 Total Number of Inpatient Hospital Discharges from Provider Number 210XXX 7,600
+Input Files Medicare Part A Claims Target Period Maryland FY 2018 (July 1, 2017-June 30, 2018) Total Number of Inpatient Hospital Discharges during Target Period 233,000 Total Number of Inpatient Hospital Discharges from Provider Number 210XXX 7,600